 Although all native vegetation is protected in Victoria, trees and other native vegetation within 10m of your house can be removed for fire protection under the 10/30 Rule.
-More information on the 10/30 Rule is available at www.delwp.vic.gov.au.
+More information on the 10/30 Rule is available at www.delwp.vic.gov.au

-If you are unsure of your responsibilities, Council's Municipal Fire Prevention Officers can advise you on managing your risk, including any risks on your property that may impact on other community members.
+If you are unsure of your responsibilities, Council's Municipal Fire Prevention Officers can advise you on managing your ris

+Fire Prevention Officers can advise you on managing your risk, including any risks on your property that may impact on other community members.
 Call 5261 0600 to book a free property vegetation assessment.